mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/troubleshooting.md

 ## Overview

-The Nexmo Voice API offers a highly available service.
-However, due to the nature of providing service across hundreds of phone carriers around the world, problems may arise occasionally that are outside of Nexmo's control.
-In addition there are certain limitations placed on Nexmo by partner networks, which can have an impact on how your application functions.
+The Vonage Voice API offers a highly available service.
+However, due to the nature of providing service across hundreds of phone carriers around the world, problems may arise occasionally that are outside of Vonage's control.
+In addition there are certain limitations placed on Vonage by partner networks, which can have an impact on how your application functions.
 While not exhaustive here are a few things to look for if you are experiencing problems.

 ## Timeouts

-When Nexmo sends a webhook to your Answer URL it expects the server to respond in a certain time frame:
+When Vonage sends a webhook to your Answer URL it expects the server to respond in a certain time frame:

 1. The TCP connection should be established within 3 seconds.
 2. The HTTP response (NCCO) should be returned within 5 seconds.

-If Nexmo does not get a response within these time frames it will retry the request twice.
-If this fails, Nexmo will make two further attempts to access your Fallback Answer URL, if it is configured.
-If Nexmo does not get a response within these time frames from your Fallback Answer URL it will retry again.
+If Vonage does not get a response within these time frames it will retry the request twice.
+If this fails, Vonage will make two further attempts to access your Fallback Answer URL, if it is configured.
+If Vonage does not get a response within these time frames from your Fallback Answer URL it will retry again.
 If the Fallback Answer URL responds with a HTTP error code or invalid NCCO then the call is disconnected.

 ## Regions

-The Nexmo Voice API resides in two geographic data centers.
+The Vonage Voice API resides in two geographic data centers.
 Phone numbers are associated with the closest data center, either US East Coast or Singapore.
 API requests are routed to the closest data center to the requesting client.
 However, a call currently only exists in a single region, this means that if you are receiving a call on a number connected to Singapore but making an API request from a server hosted in the US it will return a 404.

 You can work around this issue by sending your API request to the correct region, either: